sinohope/js-sdk/README.md

-This project is packed for Sinohope WaaS API.
-The original version is forked from https://github.com/sinohope/js-sdk
+This project is an JS SDK for Sinohope WaaS API.
 # @sinohope/js-sdk

 ## Installation